AmazingAmpharos/OoT-Randomizer/README.md

 #### Updated Settings
 * Open Zora Fountain now has an open only adult option.
 * With Bombchus in Logic on, the Carpet Merchant will not sell you Bombchus until you find them elsewhere.
-* Added a new setting 'Ice Trap Appearance' to select whether ice traps appear as major items (the default), junk items, or anything.
+* Added a new setting `Ice Trap Appearance` to select whether ice traps appear as major items (the default), junk items, or anything.
 This appearance can affect chest size with Chest Size Matches Contents enabled.

 #### Other Changes
 * The Carpet Merchant will not sell you Bombchus past your maximum (50).